buger/jsonparser/README.md

 ```go
 func KeyEach(data []byte, cb func(idx int, value []byte, dataType jsonparser.ValueType, err error), paths ...[]string)
 ```
 When you need to read multiple keys, and you do not afraid of low-level API `KeyEach` is your friend.
 It read payload only single time, and calls callback function once path is found.
 For example when you call multiple times `Get`, it has to process payload multiple times, each time you call it.
-Depending on payload `KeyEach` can be multiple times faster then `Get`.
+Depending on payload `KeyEach` can be multiple times faster than `Get`.
 Path can use nested keys as well!

 ```go
 paths := [][]string{